luong-komorebi/Begin-Latex-in-minutes/readme.md

 ## Set up for LaTeX

-You will need two things:
+You will need the following things:

-1. *LaTeX Interpreter/Compiler.*
+1. *LaTeX Distribution.*
 I am using [MiKTeX](https://miktex.org/about) for Windows.
 2. *LaTeX Editor.*
 I am using c for easy editing, although any text editor can create or change a LaTeX file.
 3. *PDF viewer.* (optional)
 Any PDF viewer out there is fine.
 This is for viewing your result.

+In addition, you need to choose a compiler.
+The default compiler of most editors is pdfLaTeX, but if you need support for Unicode or TTF/OTF fonts from your system, use LuaLaTeX.

 Or you can choose a simple online solution like [ShareLaTeX](https://www.sharelatex.com/).
 Please look at [Additional Tools](#additional-tools) for a wider variety of choices.

-:pushpin: Most PDF viewers on Windows(e.g: Acrobat) **block writing** to the pdf when it is opened.
-This leads to an error if you compile again.
-There are some viewers which **don't block** and also update if the pdf was updated(e.g: Sumatra PDF)

 ## First LaTeX file